rosacry/BeatSight/docs/ARCHITECTURE.md

 - **Latency**: <10ms audio-visual sync
 - **Frame Rate**: 60 FPS minimum, 240 FPS capable
 - **Input Lag**: <5ms (critical for rhythm games)

+### Retired Experiments (November 2025)
+- Live microphone gameplay (`MicrophoneCapture`, `RealtimeOnsetDetector`, `LiveInputHudOverlay`, `LiveInputModeScreen`) has been removed from the codebase while we focus on manual/auto gameplay polish.
+- Practice-specific surface (`PracticeModeScreen`, `GameplayReplayHost`, `ResultsScreen`) was shelved; future UX will fold these ideas back into the core `GameplayScreen` when they return.
+- Configuration hooks for microphone calibration (`MicCalibration*` settings) no longer ship with the default ini.

 ## 2. Mobile Clients (iOS/Android)